 Professor Duff gained his PhD in theoretical physics in 1972 at Imperial College under Nobel Laureate Abdus Salam.

 Michael's interests lie in unified theories of the elementary particles, quantum gravity, supergravity, Kaluza-Klein theory, superstrings, supermembranes, M-theory and quantum information theory.
-He is a Fellow of the Royal Society, a Fellow of the American Physical Society, a Fellow of the Institute of Physics, Recipient of the 2004 Meeting Gold Medal, El Colegio Nacional, Mexico, and the 2017 Paul Dirac Gold Medal and Prize, Institute of Physics, UK and the 2018 Trotter Prize.
+He is a Fellow of the Royal Society, a Fellow of the American Physical Society, a Fellow of the Institute of Physics, Recipient of the 2004 Meeting Gold Medal, El Colegio Nacional, Mexico, the 2017 Paul Dirac Gold Medal and Prize, Institute of Physics, UK and the 2018 Trotter Prize.